The Pros and Cons of Using Live Rock in Your Aquarium

 Live rock creates an intricate structure within the aquarium, offering natural habitats and shelter for various marine organisms.
 Fish and invertebrates can use the crevices and overhangs of live rock as hiding spots, which helps reduce stress and promote natural behaviors.
 Additionally, live rock can serve as a substrate for coral growth, enhancing the biodiversity and beauty of the reef environment.

-See also The Benefits of a Sump in Your Aquarium
+See also The Pros and Cons of Using a Sump vs. Canister Filter in Your Aquarium

 3. Aesthetic Appeal